 Are you tired of having to hang your towels on the bathroom door and then carrying them with you to the bedroom after you are done with them?
 Do you need something to hang your towels on but you are on a budget?
 Do you like working with your hands around the house and have carpentry skills or at least trying to learn?
 These DIY Towel Holder ideas will save you a ton of money while giving you a say in the design of your bathroom.

 From simple pieces of wood and pipes to complex DIY rings and repurposed pieces of furniture, you are bound to find an idea that inspires you to spruce up your bathroom with a practical solution to your towel and toiletries problem.

-DIY Towel Holders to Pretty Up Your Bathroom
+DIY Towel Holder Ideas to Pretty Up Your Bathroom

 Your inner beach bum will love this driftwood towel rack.
-Simply find a suitable piece of driftwood on the beach, add coat hangers, and you’re all set.
+Simply find a suitable piece of driftwood on the beach, mount it in the bathroom where you want your bath towels to hang from, add coat hangers, and you’re all set.

 And here’s yet another rope towel bar.
 We love the wide hardware on this one, especially how the rope is knotted around it.

 3. Use Empty Photo Frames To Hang Towels

 Create a gallery of empty frames to hang your towels from.
 What an exciting touch for a towel rack idea!
 Layout some frames as spacers between the frame you will hang your towels on and the wall.
 You want the largest frame which can accommodate your towels to have some space behind it where the towels will hang.

 This clever DIY project towel bar from the back of a chair.
 Free projects are always the best, aren’t they?
 He mounted the backrest of the chair onto the wall making sure there was adequate space between it and the wall to hang towels from.
 This made a nice hanging rack from which he could hang three levels of towels